Jerry Seinfeld: 1998–2010: Established career

-On February 25, 2007, Seinfeld appeared at the 79th Academy Awards as the presenter for "Best Documentary."
+Seinfeld appeared at the 79th Academy Awards in 2007 as the presenter for "Best Documentary."
 Before announcing the nominations, he did a monologue about the unspoken agreement between movie theater owners and movie patrons.
 On October 4, 2007, Seinfeld made a guest appearance as himself in the 30 Rock episode "SeinfeldVision."
 On February 24, 2008, at the 80th Academy Awards, Seinfeld appeared as the voice of his Bee Movie animated character Barry, presenting Best Animated Short Film.
 Before announcing the nominees, he showed a montage of film clips featuring bees, saying that they were some of his early work (as Barry).

-On June 2, 2008, amidst his spring 2008 tour, Seinfeld performed in his hometown of New York City for a one-night-only show at the Hammerstein Ballroom to benefit Stand Up for a Cure, a charity aiding lung cancer research at Memorial Sloan Kettering Cancer Center.
-In August 2008, the Associated Press reported that Jerry Seinfeld would be the pitchman for Windows Vista, as part of a $300-million advertising campaign by Microsoft.
-The ads, which were intended to create interest for Windows in support of the subsequent "I'm a PC" advertisements, began airing in mid-September 2008.
-They were cut from television after three installments; Microsoft opted to continue with the "I'm a PC" advertisements and run the Seinfeld ads on the Microsoft website as a series of longer advertisements.
-In March 2009, it was announced that Seinfeld and the entire cast of Seinfeld would be appearing for a reunion in Larry David's HBO series Curb Your Enthusiasm.
+Amidst his spring 2008 tour, Seinfeld performed in his hometown of New York City for a one-night-only show at the Hammerstein Ballroom to benefit Stand Up for a Cure, a charity aiding lung cancer research at Memorial Sloan Kettering Cancer Center.
+That fall, Seinfeld became the pitchman for Windows Vista, as part of a $300-million advertising campaign by Microsoft.
+The ads, which were intended to create interest for Windows in support of the subsequent "I'm a PC" advertisements, were cut from television after three installments; Microsoft opted to continue with the "I'm a PC" advertisements and run the Seinfeld ads on the Microsoft website as a series of longer advertisements.
+In 2009, Seinfeld and the entire cast of Seinfeld appeared for a reunion in Larry David's HBO series Curb Your Enthusiasm.
 The fictional reunion took place in the seventh season's finale and starred most of the original cast, including Julia Louis-Dreyfus, Jason Alexander, Michael Richards, in a multiple-episode arc.
 Seinfeld appeared on an episode of the Starz original series Head Case.
 As was the case in many of his previous guest appearances on sitcoms, he played himself.